michac789/Buying-Frenzy-Backend/README.md

   - pricegte (non-negative number): 'price greater than or equal to' filter, default 0
   - dishlte (positive integer): 'dish count less than or equal to' filter, default 10000 (arbirary large)
   - dishgte (positive integer): 'dish count grater than or equal to' filter, default 1
-  - sort (boolean \*true/false): sort alphabetically if true, default false
+  - sort (string): sort alphabetically if 'true', otherwise false, default is also false
 - Return 200 if success, with pagination info (total pages, whether next/prev page exist, see sample output below for example)
 - Return 400 if any optional query params format is invalid